 - Rolls: Cucumber or Cucumber-Avocado Sushi Rolls are filling and have a handy form that easily withstands the rigors of travel.

-Rule Two: Be Smart When You Navigate the Airport
+Rule 1: Be Smart When You Navigate the Airport

 Airports are a huge challenge as they are filled with fast food options.
 However, there are a few ways to make it in and through the airport without taking a wrong turn.